DVSR1411/DVSR1411/README.md

 I'm skilled in programming with C and Python, and experienced in working with Ubuntu Linux environments.
 I use Git and GitHub for version control and Jenkins for CI/CD automation, along with Docker for containerization, Kubernetes for orchestration, and Terraform for infrastructure provisioning.

 As a Data Engineer, I work with PostgreSQL and MySQL for querying and managing structured data, Hadoop for distributed storage, and Snowflake for scalable cloud data warehousing.
 I use PySpark for large-scale data processing, Kafka for building real-time streaming pipelines, and dbt for data transformation and modeling.
-For workflow orchestration and automation, I rely on Apache Airflow to design, schedule, and monitor complex data pipelines.
-I also use Power BI to create interactive data visualizations and reporting solutions that help drive data-driven decisions.
+For workflow automation, I rely on Apache Airflow to design, schedule, and monitor complex data pipelines.
+I also use Power BI for concise, interactive data visualizations and reporting.

 I enjoy solving problems, learning continuously, and collaborating with teams to deliver reliable, scalable, and data-driven solutions.
 </div>